Felipe Franco vs Mario Pinto

 🏁Final Prediction

-The most likely outcome is Mario Pinto by KO/TKO (38% probability), achieved through his elite striking accuracy and devastating knockout power, most likely in the first or second round.
-Pinto's decision path (14%) is viable if he maintains range control and outscores Parkin through precision.
-Parkin's best path to victory is a decision (20%) by surviving the early danger and grinding Pinto into deep waters with volume and cardio.
-Parkin's KO/TKO path (14%) requires catching Pinto clean during exchanges — as the Brzeski finish proved, he does carry power.
+The most likely outcome is Mario Pinto by KO/TKO (48% probability), achieved through his elite striking accuracy, massive size advantage, and devastating knockout power — most likely in the first or second round.
+Pinto's decision path (18%) is viable if he maintains range and outpoints Franco over 3 rounds.
+Franco's best path to victory is a submission (12%) by getting the fight to the mat and using his jiu-jitsu from bottom position or scrambles.
+Franco's KO/TKO path (6%) requires catching Pinto clean with speed — a long shot given the size differential.
+This is a significant step up in class for a UFC debutant.

 💰 Betting Analysis: Model vs Market